-Closing a Chapter: If a Chapter wishes to cease its activity, it must submit in writing, at least 60 days prior to termination, a letter of such intent, accompanied with a financial report and reasons outlining the need for termination of the Chapter.
-All un-spent funds from the Chapter shall be returned to the CBS.
-If the financial report is not deemed to be adequate, the CBS will initiate an audit of the officers and the Local Chapter.
-A decision regarding the acknowledgement of closure of the Local Chapter shall be sent to the President of the Chapter from the President of the CBS within 60 days of receipt of such a request.
+48. Closing a Chapter: If a Chapter wishes to cease its activity, it must submit in writing, at least 60 days prior to termination, a letter of such intent, accompanied with a financial report and reasons outlining the need for termination of the Chapter.
+Moreover, should the Board of Directors decide in a meeting where quarum has been met by a vote of no less than 75% approval the Chapter can be closed.
+All un-spent funds from the Chapter shall be returned to the corporation.
+If the financial report is not deemed to be adequate, the corporation will initiate an audit of the officers and the Local Chapter.
+A decision regarding the acknowledgement of closure of the Local Chapter shall be sent to the President of the Chapter from the President of the CBS within 60 days of receipt of such a request via an open letter to the membership of the corporation.